dimidd/senths/README.md

 the probabilities, and effciently combine models.
 Given an utterance we convert it to lowercase, remove its non-alphabetic chars, and split it to words.
 We remove the stop-words and update the counts of the remaining ones.
-The stop words is taken from MySql [2].
+The stop words are taken from MySql [2].

 # Results